proadhikary/BrokenEyes/README.md

 ## Acknowledgement
-This is a term project for ELL890 - Computational Neuroscience.
+This is a term project for ELL890 - Computational Neuroscience(2401) at IIT Delhi.